-Cortisol responses (AUC-g) and the three subjective VAS scales were compared across conditions (stress vs control) using one-tailed paired-sample t-tests at a significance level of p < .05.
+Cortisol responses (AUCg) and the three subjective VAS scales were compared across conditions (stress vs control) using one-tailed paired-sample t-tests at a significance level of p < .05.

 2.7.2.
 Behavioral data

 Single-trial multilevel generalized linear models (logistic regressions) were conducted using the lme4 package (Bates et al., 2015) in R (Version 4.0.3).
 Parameter estimates were considered significant at p≤.05.
 We analyzed trial-by-trial correct responses (choose better option), win-stay (select same stimulus after win) and lose-switch (switch stimulus after loss) behavior with the factors stress condition (CT vs. ST, effect coding as -0.5 and 0.5) and experimental phase (pre, reversal, post) as fixed effects and subject as a random effect, allowing for an individually varying intercept per subject.
 For the factor experimental phase we specified a custom centered contrast, testing the null hypothesis of performance differences between first stable vs. reversal and late stable vs. reversal phase using the hypr package (Rabe et al., 2020).
 Main effects of condition and phase, as well as an interaction effect were added incrementally in two steps.
 We used 𝝌2-tests based on log-likelihood changes to compare a null model, which predicted outcome variables with the individually varying intercept per subject to a model including varying intercepts and all main effects.
 If this showed a significant better fit, we compared the main effect model to an interaction effect model.
 For the best-fitting model, the parameter estimates’ odd's ratio was computed to assess effect size.
-Additionally, we performed the same analysis using the cortisol AUC-g values instead of condition labels as predictor.
+Additionally, we performed the same analysis using the cortisol AUCg values instead of condition labels as predictor.
 Participants were excluded when their performance was below chance (correct responses < 50%), as described in the methods section 2.6.
 Across all trials, participants missed a relatively low number of trials (0.71%).

-Furthermore, as an exploratory analysis on the potential moderating impact of past stress exposure as well as working memory capacity (Otto et al., 2013; Radenbach et al., 2015) we calculated the stress effect on performance (based on total correct responses in the stress condition – total correct responses in the control condition).
-We correlated this value with past stress exposure (PSS-10), as well as working memory performance (digit span backwards task).
-Due to missing values for four participants, regarding the PSS-10, the latter analysis was conducted with a reduced sample of 24 participants.
+Furthermore, to explore the potential moderating impact of past stress exposure as well as working memory capacity on stress-related learning (Otto et al., 2013; Radenbach et al., 2015) we associated these with the stress effect on task performance (based on total correct responses in the stress condition – total correct responses in the control condition).
+We correlated this value with past subjective stress (PSS-10), as well as working memory performance (digit span backwards task).
+Due to missing values for four participants, regarding the PSS-10, the former analysis was conducted with a reduced sample of 24 participants.